Even Vegans Die Overview

-Even Vegans Die empowers vegans and their loved ones to make the best decisions regarding their own health, their advocacy for animals, and their legacy.
-By addressing issues of disease shaming and body shaming, the authors present a manifesto for building a more compassionate, diverse, and effective vegan community.
+Even Vegans Die helps vegans to make the best decisions regarding their own health.
+Addressing issues like disease shaming and body shaming, this book presents a manifesto for a more effective vegan community.

 About the Authors